zincum30/refactor-sskchat/README.md

 Refactoring of the Saessak Chat project above.
-Trying to separate fully independent domains while adhering to the MVC pattern.
-But not perfect yet, so planning to keep refining the specific details.
+Trying to separate fully independent domains while adhering to the MVC pattern,but not perfect yet.
+So planning to keep refining the specific details.

 #